Back to: Design Patterns in C# With Real-Time Examples

 The above Singleton implementation is not thread-safe.
 The way we implement the Singleton class allows two different threads simultaneously to evaluate the condition if (instance == null) and find it to be true.
 They both create instances that violate the singleton design pattern.

-Why are Singleton classes often sealed in C#?
+Why are Singleton Classes Sealed in C#?

-In the next article, I will discuss How to Handle Thread Safety in the Singleton Class, as the current version of singleton implementation can create multiple instances of the singleton class in multi-threaded environments.
+In the next article, I will discuss how to Handle Thread Safety in the Singleton Class, as the current version of singleton implementation can create multiple instances of the singleton class in multi-threaded environments.
 I explain Why the Singleton Class Sealed in C# in this article with Examples.
 I hope this article will help you to understand Why the Singleton Class is Sealed in C# with Examples.

 Thank you.
 Well explained.